 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Measurement of Financial Instruments - PWLB loans Fair values based on information provided by PWLB Investments held in CD's - market value based on an equivalent CD from the same issuer with similar maturity characteristics available on or close to 31st March.
+Measurement of Financial Instruments - PWLB loans PWLB loans - fair values based on information provided by PWLB Investments held in CD's - market value based on an equivalent CD from the same issuer with similar maturity characteristics available on or close to 31st March.
 Part of established year end plan for dealing with financial instrument valuations.
-Yes - Arlingclose Ltd Does not give rise to any material differences in the accounts - expertise of company with access to market information used, no alternatives considered No Measurement of Financial Instruments - Investments Investments - fair values based on equivalent loans from (where possible) the same borrowers based on the outstanding maturity period of each loan Part of established year end plan for dealing with financial instrument valuations.
+Yes - Arlingclose Ltd Does not give rise to any material differences in the accounts - expertise of company with access to market information used, no alternatives considered No Measurement of Financial Instruments - Investments Part of established year end plan for dealing with financial instrument valuations.
 Yes - Arlingclose Ltd Does not give rise to any material differences in the accounts - expertise of company with access to market information used, no alternatives considered No

 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Provision for liabilities Contingent liabilities: identified as part of Lead Review referred to above.
 Pensions: Actuarial Report In accordance with CIPFA guidance.
-No Yes: Hymans None No Accruals Auto Accruals Process Commitment Accounting Reports In accordance with the Council's accounting policies and controlled through the budget monitoring process.
+No Yes: Hymans None No Investments in companies valuations Estimates are based on the use of accepted valuation models.
+These are prepared by the Council based on the audited financial statements of the companies.
+Alderley Park Holdings Ltd Manchester Science Parks Ltd These will be based on the audited financial statements and reviewed by the corporate finance team When necessary external advice will be sought.
+None No Accruals Auto Accruals Process Commitment Accounting Reports In accordance with the Council's accounting policies and controlled through the budget monitoring process.
 No None No